 - Primary hypertension

 - Circulatory collapse due to hypoadrenalism

-- Urea and electrolytes, creatinine, full blood count, and blood glucose are performed when hypertension is discovered.
+- U&Es, creatinine, FBC, and blood glucose are performed when hypertension is discovered.
 They are likely to be normal.

 - However, when adults or neonates present ill with shock, they should be checked to assess metabolic status and search for other causes of circulatory collapse.
 Tests in these circumstances will include, for example, arterial blood gases and septic workup (blood cultures along with other specimens for culture).